*Spoilers*

 Helis

-Deluded, knight templar wholly devoted to his cause because he genuinely thought he was the chosen one doing the Sun’s will (to be fair, his name is Helis which is similar to Helios (sun god) and Heli (to ascend) so it’s hard to blame him for feeling special).
+• genuinely thinks he’s the chosen one doing the Sun’s will (to be fair, his name is Helis which is similar to Helios (sun god) and Heli (to ascend) so it’s hard to blame him for feeling special).

 Because of him you get dumped in the Sun Ring to fight your first Behemoth (unless you accidentally run into one while exploring like I did and get merked).
-He also kills Rost and if Rost hadn’t been killed, Aloy wouldn’t have given a flip about the rest of the world.
+If Rost hadn’t been killed, Aloy wouldn’t have given a flip about the rest of the world, so we can thank Helis and his craziness for saving the world.

 Helis Rating: 9.2/10